JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/contributing/document/_index.md

 To facilitate translators work, avoid making too long paragraphs.

+For now, it is not possible to use Mardown tables: the translation tools will break them.

 ### What if I can't use hugo and/or po4a?

 Just edit english markdown files, and specify that you can't build translations when you make your Pull Request.